mei-the-dev/modulus/README.md

 # modulus
 Nvidia modulus implementations

+## 1. Setup and Installation
-## 1. Modulus as neural solver using PDE's
+## 2. Modulus as neural solver using PDE's